ashishk15678/sharedcn/README.md

-Welp , repo for resources
+This is now something else , muehehehehe